zeinabdarwish/SDK_1_1M_Electronic_Clock/README.md

    - Click **Replace/Install** to install the driver.

 ## Usage Instructions
-1. **Setting Time**: Use the keypad to set the current time on the clock.
+ **Setting Time**: Use the keypad to set the current time on the clock.
-2. **Setting Alarm**: Use the keypad to set the alarm time.
-3. **Triggering Alarm**: The alarm will activate at the set time, and the screen will flash to alert the user.

 ## Development Tools